Tanzania votes for president amid fears of violence, fraud

 Tanzania votes for president amid fears of violence, fraudNew

-DODOMA, Tanzania (AP) — Voters in Tanzania are going to the polls for a presidential election that the opposition warns is already deeply compromised by manipulation and deadly violence.
+DODOMA, Tanzania (AP) — Long lines of voters in Tanzania are going to the polls for a presidential election that the opposition warns is already compromised by manipulation and deadly violence.
 The populist President John Magufuli seeks a second five-year term in one of Africa’s most populous and fastest-growing economies.
 The United Nations human rights office and others say his government has stifled dissenting voices, and a regional watchdog warns that security forces have created a “climate of fear.”
-The top opposition challenger is Tundu Lissu, who survived an assassination attempt in 2017 and returned from exile earlier this year.
+Top opposition challenger Tundu Lissu survived an assassination attempt in 2017 and returned from exile earlier this year.
 Fewer major election observers will be watching.